crankyspock/rpi-pid-chamber/README.md

 ```
 sudo raspi-config
 ```
 Select '3 Interface Options' > '17 1-Wire' and enable it.
 You will be have to reboot the OS after this.
-The 1-Wire protocal is now enabled.
+The 1-Wire protocol is now enabled.

 ### Mount the Raspberry Pi to the MDF board
 Use the 3mm drill bit to carefully widen the mounting holes of the Raspberry Pi (they are just a fraction smaller than 3mm).
 This can and should be done by hand, Measure out the mounting locations on the MDF board and drill out the mounting holes.
 Use the M3 X 10mm Tapped Metal Spacers, the 3mm Steel Flat Washers and the 3mm x 6mm Screws to mount the Raspberry Pi to the MDF board.